safejrz/GRPCServer/README.md

 # gRPCServer
-Test how to send a DataTable from the gRPC Service (Server)
+Test how to send a DataTable from the gRPC service (Server)